Special Investigations Unit

 Doug Ward is a retired Major Sex Crimes Detective with the Toronto Police Services.
 Doug specializes in major sexual assaults, criminal harassment, interviews, analytical and major case management.
 With over thirty years of law enforcement experience, Doug has also lectured at major conferences regarding investigative techniques for sexual assaults and criminal harassment.

-Keith Messham, Investigative Specialist
+Ian Grant, Investigative Specialist

 SIU Support Services and Resources

-Brian Moffat, SIU Resource
+Brian Moffatt, SIU Resource

 Brian Moffat is a retired member of the Toronto Police Service with over thirty years law enforcement experience.
 Brian has a wealth of knowledge and experience in fraud, computer forensics, data base management, organized crime, criminal analysis, profiling, intelligence led policing, mapping, telephone analysis, and surveillance.
 He has lectured to various police services in Ontario, nationally and at the Canadian Police College.
 Brian is an expert in Link Analysis i2 software.